zn-cn/ball_in_box/test_case.md

 **This file describes one testing case of the program, with fixed input of m and blockers.
 Detailed contents are as follows:**
 **1.Prerequisites**
 **2.Input**
 **3.Operation method**
 **4.Expected output**
 **5.Actual output**

 #### 1.Prerequisites (Preset Conditions)：

-1.Running environment:Python 3.5
+1.1 Running environment:Python 3.5

-2.Environment are settled correctly
+1.2 Environment are settled correctly
 - number of Blockers:  2
 - settled box
  - XRANGE:  (-1, 1)